Menu

 • Tools: Do you have the right tools for the task that you plan to do?
 Are the tools properly serviced and in good working order?
 Do all members of the work crew know proper carry and use of the tools?

 • Job Hazard Analysis: Periodically review the JHA to understand the potential hazards of the task(s) you will be performing.
 Know the risk mitigation options for those tasks.
+Every participant on the work trip is required to sign a copy of this form annually.

 • Safety Gear: Some tasks require Personal Protective Equipment (PPE).
 Is your safety gear in good working condition?